detfis/detfis.github.io/_posts/2017-03-28-how-public-key-cryptography-works.md

 ## Traditional cryptography ##

-When we think about how to encrypt some message the first solution that comes to our mind something called *symmetric cryptography*.
+When we think about how to encrypt some message, the first solution that comes to our mind is something called *symmetric cryptography*.

 Symmetric cryptography is the simplest and most naive way of encrypting messages.
 Let's say we want to encrypt a word "HELLO".
-To do so we need a *secret key* that will transform our message to something that looks like a random string, let's say "QWERT".
+To do so we need a *secret key* that will transform our message into something that looks like a random string, let's say "QWERT".
 To decrypt the message we have to use the same secret key.
 The process looks like this:

 ```
 HELLO -key-> QWERT -key-> HELLO